ernest-bruce/human-internet/humanity/humanity.md

 instead of being selfish bullies, businesses like Amazon should cooperate on open platforms that facilitate business·to·business interactions, knowing that no one business has an unfair advantage over the other participants
 · by contributing their knowledge and expertise to the development of highly capable and flexible platforms that raise the chances at success for all participants, platform experts would help develop the business environments that take humanity forward
-· or they may choose to participante in egalitarian platforms where customers choose their products based on their innovation, flexibility, and value, instead of their unfair access to the intimate business_data of their competitors
+· or they may choose to participate in egalitarian platforms where customers choose their products based on their innovation, flexibility, and value, instead of their unfair access to the intimate business_data of their competitors

 ---